kostyaVyrodov/education/aws/services/8_1_SNS_SQS.md

 - **standard** is near to unlimited throughput.
 May receive messages out of order.
 It's a huge wide highway.
 May receive more then 1 copy of a message.
 It guarantees that you'll get at least 1 copy of the message
 - **FIFO** guarantees order and absence of duplicates.
 - after polling a message gets hidden, not deleted.
 To delete it's necessary
+- **Amazon MQ** is standards-based message broker that supports industry-standard APIs and protocols

 ![sqs](../images/sqs.png)